-The biological process, where ammonium gets converted into nitrate is called as nitrification.
-Further, when this nitrate is converted or reduced into nitrogen gas, it is called as denitrification.
+The biological process, where ammonium gets converted into nitrate is called nitrification.
+Further, when this nitrate is converted or reduced into nitrogen gas, it is called denitrification.
 These steps involve various microorganisms, and it is important biologically as well as economically.

 Both the steps are a significant part of the nitrogen cycle, which is one of the most important cycles for our atmosphere.
-Around 78% of the atmosphere contains nitrogen, which is even essential biological molecule found in proteins and nucleic acid and thus marking it important part of all living being.
+Around 78% of the atmosphere contains nitrogen, which is even an essential biological molecule found in proteins and nucleic acid and thus marking it important part of all living being.

 The nitrogen cycle is completed in five simple steps: nitrogen fixation, nitrification, assimilation, ammonification, and denitrification.
-In this content, we will be discussing the two steps only and how they differ from each other.
+In this article, we will be discussing the two steps only and how they differ from each other.